 Be aware that although speed limits are posted in miles per hour, distances are in kilometers, which can be confusing for many drivers.
 Also, gas is sold by the liter rather than the gallon.

-happens to be the one gas station we have for which we have information.
-You can give them a call at (787) 738-4322, otherwise find it in the heart of Cayey.
+happens to be the one gas station we were able to get for which we have information.
+If you want more information, you can call them at (787) 738-4322, or find it in the heart of Cayey.

 Cayey may not offer the best driving conditions in Puerto Rico, but they are decent enough that tourists should not be deterred from renting a car during their stay in this often quiet town.